leeftk/toddodapp/todoapp/todoetf/README.md

 ## Follow these steps

-1.Download and install metamask and set the metamask port to 8454
+1. Download and install metamask and set the metamask port to 8454

-2.Download Ganache and set the port to 8454
+2. Download Ganache and set the port to 8454

 In the project directory, you can run: